min2ha/ukwa-site/content/target/10457/index.en.md

   "subject": null
 }

-# Ozen Turham, Liberal Democrats candidate for Tottenham on Twitter

 Ozen Turham stood as Liberal Demcrats candidate for Tottenham at the 2015 General Election but was not elected.